ongas/hs-price-tracker/price_tracker_developer_guide.md

 - `components/buywisely/setup.py`: Integrates BuyWisely with Home Assistant’s config entry system.

-**Seller URL Extraction (CRITICAL):**
+**Seller URL Extraction (CRITICAL & REGRESSION WARNING):**
-- The seller URL for each product is now strictly and only extracted from the `seller_product_url` field of the lowest-priced offer in the offers list, which is robustly traversed from the hydration data.
+- The seller URL for each product is intended to be strictly and only extracted from the `seller_product_url` field of the lowest-priced offer in the offers list, which is robustly traversed from the hydration data.
 No fallback or alternative logic is used or permitted.
-- The extraction logic deeply traverses the hydration data to locate the offers list, regardless of its nesting, and logs the full offers list and all candidate seller_product_url values for diagnostics.
+- However, as of 2025-09-23, a regression has occurred: the extraction logic is now failing to find product data in the hydration data, and the fallback to BeautifulSoup is not extracting a price or product details, resulting in default/fallback values for all entity fields.
-- If no valid `seller_product_url` is found in the offers, the seller URL will be empty and this is logged for diagnostics.
+- This is NOT due to a data or site change.
+The regression is due to recent code changes that were intended to augment the entity with `seller_product_url` but have instead broken the extraction of all entity data.
-- The hydration data's `product['seller']['url']` or any other field is never used for the seller URL, as it is almost always missing or empty and is not reliable.
+- Diagnostics confirm that the hydration and fallback logic are being triggered, but no valid product or offer data is being extracted.
-- Extensive diagnostics are present at every stage: the full hydration data, offers list, all candidate URLs, and the final url set in the entity are logged for traceability and debugging.
+- **Action Required:** Review and fix or revert the recent changes to restore correct entity extraction.
+Ensure that adding `seller_product_url` as an attribute does not interfere with the extraction of all other entity fields.
+Add regression tests to prevent recurrence.

 **Web Scraping & Extraction Considerations:**